An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Introduction

 A challenge for constructing a stable dynamical low-rank scheme is to derive a suitable discretization of the system.
 To account for the angular dependence of the solution, we consider a modal representation that makes use of a finite expansion of the particle density in terms of spherical harmonics ($P_N$).
-This approach is explained in \cite{bellglasstone1970} and for instance used in \cite{baumann2024, mcclarren2008-2, mcclarrenevans2008-3, mcclarrenhauck2010, labouremcclarrenhauck2016, zhengmcclarren2016, mcclarren2008, dargaville2019}.
+This approach is explained in \cite{bellglasstone1970,CaseZweifel1967} and for instance used in \cite{mcclarren2008-2,mcclarrenhauck2010,dargaville2019}.
 Also the spatial discretization has to be chosen carefully.
 In \cite{einkemmerhuying2021} it is shown that for an efficient dynamical low-rank scheme for the isothermal Boltzmann-BGK equation it is useful to consider a multiplicative splitting of the distribution function.
 To transfer knowledge to such systems, we decide on a multiplicative splitting of the particle density $f$ also for the considered problem.
-In this case, it is per se not clear how to deal with the spatial derivatives.
+Different from \cite{baumann2024}, in this case it is per se not clear how to deal with the spatial derivatives.
+In addition, the multiplicative splitting poses further challenges for the proof of energy stability and the construction of a low-rank scheme to which we account for instance by pursuing a `first discretize, then low-rank' strategy.
 Recent work on this topic has been published for the linear Boltzmann-BGK equation in \cite{Baumann2024-BGK}.
 For the time discretization the potentially stiff opacity term has to be taken into account, leading to a coupled-implicit scheme similar to the one treated in \cite{baumann2024}, which again is complicated to solve.